BackupCup/MCDE/README.md

 ### Forge?
 Same as 1.12.2

+### Compatibility with other mods
+Oficially, we support only mcdw, mcda and mcdar.
+But our mod already can work with virtually any other mod which adds its own enchantments.
+The one thing you should be aware of is that icons for enchantments should be added by a third party (included with that other mod or added via a resourcepack).

+#### Adding your own icons
+We have `example-mesh.png` at root of this project if you are willing to create your own set of icons.
+There are two rules you should follow:
+ - Texture for icons should have this identifier `mcde:textures/gui/icons/<namespace>.png` where `<namespace>` is the namespace of enchantments you want to support.
+ - Second is to order them alphabetically from left to right and from top to bottom.
+Currently, hard limit for amount of enchantments per namespace is 100.
+That is, one file per namespace.
+Once the texture is loaded, everything should work just fine.

 # Attributions/Special Thanks
 - Iamnotagenius - For developing most of the logic and code behind this enchanting system.
 Without him, this mod wouldn't exist.